CtrlK

 Completeness

-The 'what does this do' is entirely missing—there is no description of capabilities.
-While there is a 'Use when' clause, it only restates the skill name without providing meaningful trigger guidance, making both the what and when very weak.
+The 'what does this do' is entirely missing—there is no explanation of capabilities.
+While there is a 'Use when' clause, it merely restates the skill name without providing meaningful trigger guidance, making both the what and when very weak.

 1 / 3